California lawmakers introduce bill to ban all smartphones at schools

 The newly introduced California bill highlights a 2015 study that analyzed the effects of smartphones on children’s education.
 The London School of Economics found that test scores improved significantly at schools that banned mobile phone use, and that “the most significant gains in pupil performance were made by the most disadvantaged and underachieving pupils.”
 Banning phones reportedly adds up to the academic equivalent of an extra week of school.

 The potential harm of children’s tech use has been an ongoing concern for experts, as experts wonder what limits should–and realistically can–be set.
-In her book, The Art of Screen Time, Anya Kamenetz cited a 2011 survey of 9,000 preschoolers (3- to 5-year-olds) that found that young kids spend about four hours a day in the company of (all types of) screens.
+In her book, The Art of Screen Time, Fast Company alum Anya Kamenetz cited a 2011 survey of 9,000 preschoolers (3- to 5-year-olds) that found that young kids spend about four hours a day in the company of (all types of) screens.

 In a Fast Company survey of 400 parents, only a mere 1% expressed “no concerns” about their kids’ use of tech.
 The rest harbored fears that their children were becoming addicted to screens and developing a shortened attention span.